Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Multimodular Verification via Homomorphic Images

 Such \emph{expression swell} is a well-known challenge in computer algebra.
 Classic examples include linear system solving and Gröbner basis computations over the integers or rationals.
 To address this issue, computer algebra systems often employ \emph{homomorphic images}~\cite{brown1971euclid,arnold2003modular,stein2007modular,hofstadler2025modular}.
 The central idea of homomorphic images is to map computations from an unbounded domain, such as $\ZZ$ or $\QQ$, into finite algebraic structures, typically into $\ZZ_{m}$, the integers modulo $m$, where all elements have a fixed-size representation and no expression swell can occur.
 Typically, $m$ is chosen to be a prime number, such that $\ZZ_{m}$ is a finite field, ensuring desirable algebraic properties for reasoning and computation.

-Concretely, in our setting this idea translates into the following multimodular verification strategy: Instead of verifying that a circuit $C$ fulfills a specification $\spec$ over $\ZZ$, we perform the verification modulo several integers $m_{1},\dots,m_{k}$ (typically primes).
+Concretely, we translate the idea into the following multimodular verification strategy: Instead of verifying that a circuit $C$ fulfills a specification $\spec$ over $\ZZ$, we perform the verification modulo several integers $m_{1},\dots,m_{k}$ (typically primes).
 Working in $\ZZ_{m_{i}}$ ensures that coefficients remain bounded, and when the moduli $m_{i}$ are chosen to fit within machine words, we can rely on fast native arithmetic.
-The Chinese remainder theorem~\cite[Ch.~5.4]{gerhard2013modern} ensures the correctness of the circuit over the integers, provided that sufficiently many moduli are used.
+The Chinese remainder theorem ensures the correctness of the circuit over the integers, provided that sufficiently many moduli are used.
+We recall the Chinese remainder theorem below and refer to, e.g.,~\cite[Thm.~4.12]{crt} for a proof.